For many were called, but the chosen are few."

 - The Roman Catholic Church is the largest single denomination in not only the United States, but the world (although Sunni Islam is catching up with the second one).
 Historically, Catholicism was the religion of The City in general, and of immigrant ethnic groups (Irish, Italians, Poles and, more recently, Latinos) in particular.
 The association with immigrants and the supposed decadence of big cities, combined with America's longstanding Protestant tradition, led to widespread anti-Catholic prejudice in the 19th and early 20th centuries, with many claiming that the Catholics were agents of The Pope who were trying to subvert American society.
 However, outside of a few die-hard fundamentalists (such as Jack Chick), this attitude has mostly disappeared, the pivotal moment being the election of John F. Kennedy as America's first Catholic President in 1960.note Historically, Catholics have generally been concentrated in the Northeast, Midwest, and in Louisiananote .
 More recently, a mix of Latino immigration and internal migration has made the Church more popular in California, the Southwest, and Florida.

 American Catholics are often perceived as being more liberal than the American mainstream, dissenting from the Church in Rome on many social/cultural issues (such as gay rights, allowing priests to marry, birth control, and the ordination of women and gays) while supporting activism for social justice projects.
 However, the culturally conservative direction taken by the Church in the last few decades under Popes John Paul II and Benedict XVI means that many recent converts tend to have more conservative views on social issues than the stereotype suggests.
 The growing Latino contingent within American Catholicism also tends to hold more traditional values.
-Indeed, Catholics used to be one of the most reliable crutches for the Democratic Party, but in recent years they have been moving more and more into the Republican Party.
+Indeed, Catholics are considered part of the Democratic Party's historic base, but in recent years the Republican Party has been courting them with part of the GOP's 2012 post-election "autopsy" emphasizing a need to appeal to socially conservative Catholic Latinos which has since been largely abandoned with Donald Trump's swing towards a hardline immigration stance note .

 - Mainline Protestant churches include the Methodists, the Lutherans, the Presbyterians, the Episcopalians (the American branch of the Anglicans), the United Church of Christ and other well-established, or "heritage", churches.
 These churches are the more liberal of the two Protestant groups, and will often take moderate or liberal positions on social issues.
 They are generally concentrated in the Northeast and the Midwest.
 These churches have been seeing steep declines in membership as people gravitate to either the more conservative evangelical churches or toward more secular outlooks.
 At the same time, some of the churches have been battling conservative defections due to their liberal social positions, especially with regards to homosexuality.
 The Episcopal Church's election of an openly gay bishop, for example, caused some parishes to break away and align themselves with more conservative Anglican denominations in Africa.